norrisng/bcferries-live/README.md

 ## Planned features

-Searching for all Sailings that match a particular set of criteria (e.g. departure/arrival ports, route etc.) will be implemented in future releases.
+Searching for all Sailings that match a particular set of criteria (e.g. departure/arrival ports, route etc.) will be implemented in the future.